aibrohim/srs-web-tech/readme.md

 # Students record system for WIUT students

 ## About
 This is a server-side application to record students exam results.
-You can see, add, edit and delete(this is coming soon) students.
+You can see, add, edit and delete students.

 ## Pages
 - Home (/) - page to give brief information about the application